 The DPI Synchronization feature requires Horizon Agent 7.0.2 or later and Horizon Client 4.7 or later.
 The DPI Synchronization feature is not available if you use Horizon Client 4.7 with Horizon Agent 7.0 or 7.0.1, or an earlier (pre-4.7) version of Horizon Client with Horizon Agent 7.0.2 or later.

-The DPI Synchronization feature is enabled by default.
-You can disable the DPI Synchronization feature and manually adjust the resolution.
-For information, see Adjusting the Screen Resolution for Remote Desktops and Applications.
+The DPI Synchronization feature is controlled by the Allow display scaling option, which is turned on by default.
+You can turn off this option and manually adjust the resolution.
+For information, see Adjust the Screen Resolution for Remote Desktops and Published Applications.

 A Horizon administrator can disable the DPI Synchronization feature by disabling the Horizon Agent DPI Synchronization group policy setting.
 You must log out and log in again to make the configuration change take effect.
 For more information, see the Configuring Remote Desktop Features in Horizon 7 document.